 Security and access

 With more than 7,000 people working on the premises of the European Parliament and more than 500,000 visitors received by Parliament every year, security plays an essential role in ensuring the smooth running of the institution.
-Keeping the right balance between an adequate level of security and the traditional openness of the European Parliament - the only directly-elected EU institution - the Directorate for Security and Risk Assessment provides for the protection of people and property in the Parliament buildings and the efficient reception of all visitors.
+Keeping the right balance between an adequate level of security and the traditional openness of the European Parliament - the only directly-elected EU institution - the Directorate-General for Security and Safety provides for the protection of people and property in the Parliament buildings and the efficient reception of all visitors.

 - granting and controlling access to European Parliament premises